disepulv/HNMobileTest/README.md

 Shows news feed with title (or short title), author and creation date.
 And shows web page related with news.
+(no design was included in this app :S)

 ![](screenshot1.png)
 ![](screenshot2.png)